 Quercetin is a flavonoid found in fruits and vegetables such as grapes, onions and is known for its antioxidant activities.
 Quercetin has been shown to reduce oxidative stress of the cells in the sinus cavities.
 Studies have also shown that quercetin stabilizes the mast cells of the immune system.
 These mast cells, when activated, release inflammatory messenger molecules such as histamine which leads to inflammation and the allergic response.
 By stabilizing the mast cells, quercetin may lower the levels of histamine due to exposure to allergens.

 Bromelain and quercetin both individually modulate portions of the inflammatory system to support normal immune function in the presence of allergens.
 Interestingly, when combined the effects of Bromelain and quercetin synergize for even better results.
 The exact mechanism of this synergy is not fully understood.
 However, some scientists suggest that in addition to its own effects bromelain may increase the absorption of quercetin in the digestive tract.

 Watching your dog lick his paws and gnaw and scratch at itches that persist due to allergies isn’t just uncomfortable to him, it’s stressful for you.
-Rather than turn to pharmaceuticals when your dog’s immune system malfunctions, support your dog’s healthy immune system function with bromelain and quercetin – which are still more effective when working with whole-plant hemp oil to improve skin health.
+Rather than turn to pharmaceuticals when your dog’s immune system malfunctions, support your dog’s healthy immune system function with bromelain and quercetin – which are still more effective when working with hemp to improve skin health.
 And when they feel better, you’ll feel better!